Jeffrey-WEX/ps-tag-onboarding-go/README.md

 # Technical proposal

 ## Gin Web Framework

+### What
 Gin Web Framework is known for its high performance and HTTP requests processing speed.
 The framework is sufficient for building a simple application with simple endpoints for CRUD operations.

-Gin supports middleware stack so it is possible to have multiple middleware functions together and apply them to specific routes or group of routes.
-The benefits of middleware allows request to be processed in a specific order and can be used to perform operations such as logging, and authentication.
-For example, if there is an authentication middleware, then the user will be authenticated before the request is sent through to the handler and rest of the application.
+### Why
+For this project, Gin has features that can help with:
+- Converting the JSON playload to a struct and vice versa
+- Routing API endpoints to the appropriate handler functions
+- Middleware support, currently being used to return the status code and error message.
+This can be extended to include other functionalities like logging and authentication.

 ## Testify Framework

+### What
 Testify framework allows for easy testing of the application.
 It provides a set of helper functions that can be used to test the application.
-Specifically the assert package provides many functions that makes validating the conditions or testing the behaviour of the code much easier.
-The framework also provides a mock package that can be used to mock the database and other dependencies.
-This is useful for testing the application without having to rely on the actual database.
+The framework has a number of packages that can be used to test the application including:
+- Assert package: This package is used to validate the conditions or test the behaviour of the code
+- Mock package: This package is used to mock the database and other dependencies

+### Why
+The benefits of using testify to test the application include:
+- Easy to use UI for debugging
+- Assertion are easy to read and understand
+- Mocking the database and other dependencies when testing

 Testify also has a huge community of contributors and users, so there are many documentations and resources online to help with any issues that may arise.
+It is also used by many TAG services, so I can get some experience with using this framework for testing.

 ## MongoDB

+### What
 MongoDB, known for its flexibility and scalability.
 It is a good choice for this application as it allows for easy storage and retrieval of data.

+### Why
+- Storing data in JSON format

+MongoDB is used by many services in TAG, which I haven't worked with before.
+So this is a good opportunity to get familiar with it.